Last Updated: October 2019

 The market for medical equipment and supplies is highly competitive.
 Leading suppliers to the market include both European and Asian manufacturers.
 The U.S. is one of the leading suppliers with a total market share of over 9% in 2019.
 Germany is the leading supplier and is particularly strong in-patient aids, other medical devices, and diagnostic imaging equipment, where they account for nearly 20% of total imports.
-Other countries competing for market share in the medical equipment and supplies include China, Germany, Japan, Korea, and the Netherlands.
-Companies from China and Korea provide the greatest challenge to U.S. firms as they offer lower-priced equipment and a sustained presence in the region.
+Other countries competing for market share in the medical equipment and supplies include Germany, China, Japan, South Korea, and the Netherlands.
+Companies from China and South Korea provide the greatest challenge to U.S. firms as they offer lower-priced equipment and a sustained presence in the region.
 Therefore, while quality and after-sales service are essential elements, it is also important to price products competitively.

 With the implementation of JKN, Indonesia will see a robust increase in the demand for medical devices and pharmaceutical products.
 The following have the largest market shares and provide huge opportunities for U.S. companies:

-Medical equipment importers must submit a registration application to the Ministry of Health – Directorate General of Pharmacy and Medical Devices Services, which includes all of the following documents that the U.S. companies should supply:
+Medical equipment importers must submit a registration application to MoH’s Directorate General of Pharmacy and Medical Devices Services, which includes all of the following documents that the U.S. companies should supply:

 The MoH is responsible for all procedures related to reimbursement.
 Thus, those covered by some form of public healthcare insurance can access healthcare services without financial trouble.
 In fact, public sector hospitals and other public healthcare facilities provide services either at a subsidized rate or free of charge.

 Private insurance providers cover both inpatient and outpatient service.
 High-income and upper-middle-income groups are the largest buyers of private insurance.
 Many International health insurance companies are present in Indonesia, including leading players such as Prudential, Manulife, Allianz, AXA, and AIA.

 In Indonesia, healthcare insurance programs rarely reimburse all medical expenses and often require a high level of co-payments.

-Although Indonesia shows good prospects for the healthcare medical devices market, there are challenges that go together with doing business in Indonesia, namely:
+Indonesia shows good prospects for the healthcare medical devices market, however there are challenges that go together with doing business in Indonesia, namely: